dialchain/dial/README.md

 ### Verifying a Token
 To validate a token at the end of a given time window, two partial merkel trees (PMT) are required:
-- The PMT of the protocol neighborhood that hosted the token in the passed time window
+- The PMT of the opening neighborhood protocol hostig the token in the subsequent time window
-- The PMT of the protocol of the passed time window.
+- The PMT of the opening time window protocol.

 Knowing the identifier of each of these documents, a participant can locate where to download the documents in the current time window.